microsoft/gov-solutions/home.md

 ---
-layout: default
+layout: home
 title: Home
 ---

-# Government App Template Repository

-The Government Application Starter Templates repository provides a library of modular, prebuilt Power Platform and Dynamics 365 applications designed specifically for government agencies.
-Each template is built on the standardized [Government Dataverse Data Models](https://github.com/microsoft/gov-datamodels), ensuring data consistency and interoperability across solutions.
-These ready-to-personalize modules deliver core starting funcionality for mission-focused services such as permitting, case management, asset tracking, grants management, and more.
-By using these templates, agencies can jump-start solution delivery, reduce development time, and focus resources on tailoring workflows, user experiences, and integrations to meet their unique operational needs.
+# Welcome

+This repository is an open-source ecosystem for building government applications on Microsoft Power Platform and Dynamics 365.
+It provides reusable building blocks - standardized data models and modular starter apps - that help agencies deliver mission-focused solutions more quickly and with greater consistency.

+This documentation site serves as the hub that brings the two core repositories together into a single experience:

+* The **[Government Data Models](https://github.com/microsoft/gov-datamodels)** define standardized Dataverse schemas for common government business processes, ensuring interoperability and consistency across agencies and solutions.
+* The **[Government App Starter Kits](https://github.com/microsoft/gov-apptemplates)** provide prebuilt, modular applications built on those data models, offering a jump start for services such as permitting, case management, asset tracking, and grants management.

+Here you’ll find quickstarts, domain use cases, personas, release notes, and architecture guidance that connect the two repositories into an end-to-end path.
+Whether you’re an implementer, industry partner, or hackathon participant, Gov Solutions gives you the tools to move from evaluation to deployment with confidence.

-## 🎯 Co-Designed with Government App Data Models
+## 🎯 Your Choice: Clean Separate of Data Models and App Starter Kits

-This repository, along with the [Government Data Models](https://github.com/microsoft/gov-datamodels)  repository, are designed to work together as a modular, layered foundation for building government solutions on Microsoft Dataverse and the Power Platform.
+The Data Models and App Starter Kits in this repository are designed to work together as a modular, layered foundation for building government solutions on Microsoft Dataverse and the Power Platform.

-- gov-datamodels provides the standardized, reusable data models — entities, relationships, and field specifications — that define the structure and semantics of common government business processes.
+- Data Models provide the standardized, reusable data models — entities, relationships, and field specifications — that define the structure and semantics of common government business processes.

-- gov-apptemplates provides the ready-to-deploy applications built on top of those models, delivering preconfigured forms, views, dashboards, automation, and business logic.
+- App Starter Kits provide the ready-to-deploy applications built on top of those models, delivering preconfigured forms, views, dashboards, automation, and business logic.

 Keeping these in separate repositories offers several benefits: